About the Campaign

 But we are not there yet.
 At the moment most of us have things done to us; power exercised over us by the government, by the council, or by companies who don’t work with our community interests at their core.
 This disempowers and patronises us.

-If democracy is about anything it is about us running our own affairs.
+The pandemic has given us a fresh insight into what we already knew about Scotland’s communities; people will sacrifice their time and resources to aid their neighbours.
+But that sense of community cannot be taken for granted.
+Now, more than ever, we need to revitalise and remake our local democracy.
 That is why we are asking you to ‘act as if you own the place’—if the citizens of a village, town, city or country don’t own it, then who does?

 Who's already in?